mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### Corsairs and competitors

-TRAVELLER

-Like most Bwaps outside their swampy home environment Sir Ba-abtab Atwa wears a loose kaftan- like garment designed to keep his skin moist.
+Like most Bwaps outside their swampy home environment Sir Ba-abtab Atwa wears a loose kaftan-like garment designed to keep his skin moist.
 Even so he finds human-normal conditions uncomfortable and will drink a great deal of water during any encounter.
 He has been working in human-standard conditions